-The Company's Corporate Governance Guidelines require each non-management Director to own shares of the Company's common stock having a value equal to three times the annual cash retainer for Board membership within three years of election or appointment to the Board.
+For 2021, our Corporate Governance Guidelines were amended to require each non-management Director to own shares of the Company's common stock having a value equal to four times the annual cash retainer for Board membership within three years of election or appointment to the Board.
+Prior to 2021, the required ownership was three times the annual cash retainer for Board membership.
+For 2022, this required ownership was again increased so that it is now five times the annual cash retainer for Board membership.
 A Director who does not meet the minimum holding requirement may not sell any shares of Company stock until he or she reaches the required holding.
 Thereafter, a Director may sell shares of Company stock provided his or her stock ownership immediately following such sale meets or exceeds the applicable minimum holding requirement.

-The Committee maintains stock ownership guidelines for executive officers, including the NEOs.
+The Committee also maintains stock ownership guidelines for executive officers, including the NEOs.
 The guidelines require executives to maintain a minimum level of stock ownership in Company stock.

-The current ownership guidelines for our executive officers, including the NEOs are set forth in the table below.
+The current ownership guidelines for our non-management directors and our executive officers, including the NEOs, are set forth in the table below.

-Position Multiple of Base Salary

-Chief Executive Officer Five times (5X)

-All Other Executive Officers, including the NEOs One time (1X)
+Position Stock Ownership Requirements Non-Management Directors Five times (5X) annual cash Board retainer Chief Executive Officer Five times (5X) base salary All Other Executive Officers, including the NEOs One time (1X) base salary

-The executives have three years to reach the applicable minimum holding requirement and, thereafter, may not sell shares if such sale would cause the executive's holdings to fall below the minimum holding requirement.
+The Directors and executive officers have three years from their respective election, appointment or hire dates to reach the applicable minimum holding requirement and, thereafter, may not sell shares if such sale would cause the individual's holdings to fall below the applicable minimum holding requirement.
 The withholding of shares to satisfy income tax withholding associated with a stock option exercise or restricted stock vesting or to pay the exercise price in connection with a stock option exercise is not considered a sale of Company stock for the purposes of these guidelines.

-During fiscal 2020, each of the Directors and NEOs either met the minimum holding requirement or complied with the no-sale provisions of these guidelines.
+During fiscal 2021, each of the Directors and NEOs either met the minimum holding requirement or complied with the no-sale provisions of these guidelines.
 On an annual basis, the Committee will continue to monitor stock ownership guidelines and levels for the NEOs and the Nominating and Corporate Governance Committee will monitor stock ownership guidelines and levels for the Directors.

-2020 SUMMARY COMPENSATION TABLE
+2021 SUMMARY COMPENSATION TABLE

-The following table sets forth information concerning the annual and long-term compensation for all services rendered in all capacities to the Company for the fiscal years ended January 30, 2021 and February 1, 2020.
+The following table sets forth information concerning the annual and long-term compensation for all services rendered in all capacities to the Company for the fiscal years ended January 20, 2022 and January 30, 2021.

-Name and Principal Position Year Salary (\$) (1) Stock Awards (\$)(2) Non-Equity Incentive Plan Compensation (\$)(3) All Other Compensation (\$)(4) Total (\$) Sharon John President and Chief Executive Officer 2020 2019 642,600 714,000 955,299 1,074,999 342,720 847,518 5,530 5,566 1,946,150 2,642,083 Jennifer Kretchmar Chief Merchandising Officer 2020 2019 380,340 422,600 234,517 150,006 280,903 250,813 5,225 5,231 900,982 828,650 J. Christopher Hurt Chief Operations Officer 2020 2019 376,200 418,000 233,597 150,006 278,695 248,083 5,221 9,271 893,711 825,445
+Name and Principal Position Year Salary (\$) Stock Awards (\$) (1) Non-Equity Incentive Plan Compensation (\$)( ) All Other Compensation (\$) (3) Total (\$) Sharon John President and Chief Executive Officer 2021 2020 730,472 642,600 812,505 955,299 1,470,800 342,720 5,543 5,530 3,019,320 1,946,150 Jennifer Kretchmar 2021 432,396 150,001 574,350 5,232 1,161,953 Chief Merchandising Officer 2020 380,340 234,517 280,903 5,225 900,982 J. Christopher Hurt 2021 427,615 150,001 569,550 5,229 1,152,395 Chief Operations Officer 2020 376,200 233,597 278,695 5,221 893,713